The Archbishop makes specific awards each year in the form of the Lambeth Degrees and a suite of non-academic awards.

-The nine non-academic awards listed above will next be awarded in early 2021.
-Nominations for these closed on 30 September 2020.
+The nine non-academic awards listed above will next be awarded in mid-2024.
+Nominations for these closed on 30 September 2023.

-Nominations for the above awards to be presented in Spring 2022 may now be made.
+Nominations for the above awards to be presented in 2025 may now be made.
 Please download the WORD document here and complete it electronically or in hard copy.

 Self-nominations are not accepted.
-Nominations providing insufficient information may not be considered.
+Nominees should not be made aware of their nomination.
+Forms providing insufficient information may not be considered.

-Completed nomination forms for 2021 should be submitted by 30 September 2021 by email or in hard copy to:
+Completed nomination forms for 2025 should be submitted by 30 September 2024, preferably by email or, if necessary, in hard copy to: